Legislation

 Register HERE

-In June, the board voted to pause current assessments in order to reevaluate their process and data.
-Assessments are expected to resume in 2025.
+In June 2024, the board voted to pause current assessments in order to reevaluate their process and data, with assessments resuming in 2025.
+In March 2025, the PDAB selected 27 drugs to review.
+In June 2025, the list was narrowed to 23 drugs.

 Ozempic – May Cause Affordability Challenges (2/21)